 Welcome back!
-As discussed in last week’s blog, Platelet Donation 101, women who have been previously pregnant are discouraged from donating platelets and plasma to reduce risk of TRALI.
+As discussed in last week’s blog, Platelet Donation 101, those who have been previously pregnant will need to be tested for HLA antibodies (a simple tube draw that can be performed during a regular whole blood donation) and test negative in order to donate platelets and plasma to reduce risk of TRALI.
 But what exactly is TRALI, and what does pregnancy have to do with it?
 Platelet donation, pregnancy, and TRALI explained.

 TRALI is an acronym meaning transfusion-related acute lung injury.
 It is a rare syndrome causing the lungs to begin to fail within the first six hours of receiving a blood transfusion.
 While most people actually recover from TRALI (after receiving care in the ICU), it is sometimes fatal and despite its rarity is still the number one cause of transfusion-related fatalities.
 Although the exact cause of TRALI is not known for certain, it is believed to be caused by certain antibodies in plasma products.

 Although these reactions are rare, they do occur and plasma components from previously pregnant women are believed to explain the vast majority of these cases.
-Therefore, it is in the best interest of the patients we serve to discourage previously pregnant women from donating platelets or plasma.
-However, these women can still help the community by donating whole blood, since the red cell component do not contain much antibody and can still be used safely in transfusions.
+Therefore, it is in the best interest of the patients we serve to test previously pregnant women for these antibodies before they donate platelets or plasma.
 The safety of our patients is our number one priority, and we are proud to have adopted best practices such as this to ensure the highest-quality care possible.